immcantation/alakazam/docs/topics/buildPhylipLineage.md

 --------------------

-`buildPhylipLineage` reconstructs an Ig lineage via maximum parsimony using the dnapars application of the PHYLIP package.
+`buildPhylipLineage` reconstructs an Ig lineage via maximum parsimony using the dnapars application, or maximum liklihood using the dnaml application of the PHYLIP package.

 Usage